About Shelley R. McCormick, MS, CGC

 Ms. McCormick joined the Center for Cancer Risk Assessment in 2015.
-She is a licensed genetic counselor, having earned a master’s degree in Genetic Counseling from Brandeis University and a bachelor of arts in Behavioral Biology from The Johns Hopkins University in 2001.
-After graduating from Brandeis in 2005, she joined the Center for Cancer Genetics and Prevention at the Dana-Farber Cancer Institute, where she provided clinical genetic counseling and worked on a number of research projects.
-Ms. McCormick’s previous research activities focused on the use of teleconferencing technology to provide genetic counseling to patients in remote areas.
-Her current research activities are focused on understanding the experience and outcomes of patients who undergo multi-gene panel testing.
-At the CCRA, Ms. McCormick provides risk assessment and genetic counseling services in the Prostate, Breast/Ovarian, and GI Cancer Genetics clinics at the MGH Main Campus in Boston.
-She currently serves on the Massachusetts Board of Registration of Genetic Counselors.
+She is a senior genetic counselor, having earned a Bachelor of Arts in Behavioral Biology from The Johns Hopkins University in 2001 and a master’s degree in Genetic Counseling from Brandeis University in 2005.
+After graduating from Brandeis, she joined the Center for Cancer Genetics and Prevention at the Dana-Farber Cancer Institute, where she provided clinical genetic counseling and worked on a number of research projects.
+After joining the CCRA, Ms. McCormick co-founded the MGH Prostate Cancer Genetics Program and currently works on several IRB-approved research projects aimed at advancing our understanding of hereditary prostate cancer and early detection methods.
+Ms. McCormick also serves as the lead genetic counselor of the Melanoma Genetics Program and provides risk assessment and genetic counseling services in the Breast and Ovarian Cancer Genetics Program and Gastrointestinal Cancer Genetics Program.
+She currently serves on the Massachusetts Board of Registration of Genetic Counselors, which ensures the competence and integrity of the profession in Massachusetts.

 Departments, Centers & Programs: